 So let’s talk about the cost of one of the main things that attract thousands to visit Italy: food.
 Food in Italy is delicious, diverse and, surprisingly, doesn’t have to be that expensive.
 Sure, it is possible to splash out a small fortune on a high-end meal but in my experience, this is more of an exception rather than the rule.

-The biggest tip that I can give when it comes to saving money while dining out in Italy is to always avoid tourist restaurants.
-This means not eating at places a stone’s throw from big attractions and sites, and to avoid places that have an English menu published outside with every type of food under the sun.
+The biggest tip that I can give when it comes to saving money while dining out in Italy is to always avoid tourist-centric restaurants.
+This means not eating at places a stone’s throw from big attractions and sites, and avoiding places that have a photo-laden menu published outside with every type of food under the sun.

 Learn about the foods that are typical for the region of Italy that you are travelling in and if a restaurant doesn’t have many of them on the menu, it generally means that locals don’t eat there.

 If you walk just a few streets over from the main tourist centre, you will probably find about a 10-15% decrease in the prices on menus.
-This is because these restaurants are meant for locals who don’t typically hang out around the Colosseum every day.
 Eat in these places — you will not only save money but the food will almost always be better.

 Food in Italy can be affordable and you can eat exceptionally well on only a small budget, but like elsewhere, prices can vary by region.
 For instance, it’s much cheaper to eat out in Sicily than it is dine at an equivalent restaurant in Venice.